GTLIDAR/ltl_multi_agent/README.md

-# Reactive task allocation and planning of a heterogeneous multi-robot system
+# Reactive Task Allocation and Planning for Quadrupedal and Wheeled Robot Teaming
 ## Overview
 This repo contains all the packages for multi-agent task allocation and planning based on Linear Temporal Logic (LTL).
 Each component is maintained individually.
 To run the simulation, ROS melodic and gazebo11 are suggested.